 Some Signs a Water Heater is Malfunctioning and What Can Be Done About It

 If a homeowner is largely unfamiliar with a water heater’s make-up and inner workings, how can a faulty one be detected?
 Some symptoms are obvious and some are more subtle, but most can be detected by observing the water’s condition as it runs out of the tap.
 Here are some signs a water heater might be malfunctioning, along with a description of the likely problems, and a summary of what can be done about it.
-Please also, note that water heater initial installation plays a huge role on how it will work in the future.
+Please also, note that the water heater’s initial installation plays a huge role in how it will work in the future.
 If it was installed improperly, most likely you will have a lot of problems later.
 Some of these measures can be taken by homeowners themselves and some will require the assistance of HVAC repair services.

 There is No Hot Water